 The other theme where the difference between the BeShT and the Degel arises is that of heavenly proclamation and the bat kol (divine or heavenly voice).
 In one of the passages in the Degel where the BeShT is described as testifying that he himself hears the divine voice directly, fear is an essential element of the description.
 The experience of revelation is not only a source of closeness to God that empowers man, but an experience of holiness as danger, which evokes a terrible awe in the BeShT:

 Another time I heard from him on Sabbath eve, when he said to me while explaining the verse “who will go up for us to the heavens” (Deut.
-30:12), and he hugged and kissed me and said that they are an acronym for circumcision [berit milah], a Torah scroll [sefer Torah] and the [name of] the Lord [havayah].
+30:12), and he hugged and kissed me and said that they are an acronym for circumcision [milah], a Torah scroll [sefer Torah] and the [name of] the Lord [havayah].
 He said in these words: Here I swear to you, that there is a person in the world who hears the Torah directly from the Holy One blessed be He and His Presence and not from an angel or from… and does not himself believe that he will not be pushed away from the Holy One blessed be He, God forbid, for he can easily be pushed into the chasm of the great pit.
 And he based this on the verse “It is not in the heavens… and it is not across the sea…”(Deut.
 30:12-12).
 May the Lord bring us close with His righteous right hand.

 This intimate description of a close encounter between the BeShT as an old man and his grandson Ephraim of Sudylkow emphasizes the “great pit” into which even the greatest person can fall by means of various expressions of fear, also delineated by the phrase “God forbid.”
 The experience of revelation serves not only as inspiration and elation, but can also be threatening.
 Moreover, the words “proclamation” (keruz), “heavenly voice” (bat kol), and “revelation” (hitgalut) are closely related to the work of repair of sin, since the proclamation is identified with the contemplation of repentance.
 The vocal aspect of revelation has already been identified as an important component in the BeShT’s innovations, but the moral component of this revelation has not been discussed.
 What is important to emphasize in the present context is that the proclamation is not an affirmation of reality, but rather a rebuke, and a rebuke to those who are unable to hear it: “Woe to the people for the insult to the Torah.”
 These words arise from a teaching that Ephraim of Sudylkow both heard and found in Sefer Toldot Yaakov Yosef about the Sages of the Talmud, and specifically about the fact that every day a heavenly voice issues from Horev (Sinai):

 One should say about this according to what I heard from my grandfather, my master, may he be remembered for eternal life, and is brought in Sefer Toldot Yaakov Yosef about the proclamation and the voice issued from heaven that proclaims and says “Woe to the people for the insult to the Torah” [Avot 6: 2].
 In any case, if no one hears it, why is it issued?
 He said that they are the contemplations of repentance that come upon a person every day.
-It has the quality of the voice and the proclamation.
-So a person can understand every proclamation issued by Heaven due to the quality of his thoughts, if he possesses holy thoughts and monitors his thinking.
+It has the aspect of the voice and the proclamation.
+So a person can understand every proclamation issued by Heaven due to the aspect of his thoughts, if he possesses holy thoughts and monitors his thinking.